simgrid/remote-simgrid/README.md

 SimGrid is a strong and mature framework to study distributed algorithms or applications.
 Remote SimGrid is usable but still lacking some features.
-It is expected to be usable in production by the end of the year (2015).
+The thing is that we are currently rewriting SimGrid (since 2015) to make the S4U interface happen.
+Once this is done, we will come back to the Remote SimGrid project.
+It may still work for you in the meanwhile, who knows.

 ## Contact and Licence